-CONCURRENT RESOLUTION OF THE SENATE AND ASSEMBLY

-Proposing an amendment to article nine of the constitution, in re-lation to the power of the legis-lature to create or dissolve a
+CONCURRENT RESOLUTION OF THE SENATE AND ASSEMBLY Proposing an amendment to article nine of the constitution. in relation to the power of the legislature to create or dissolve a county

 Section 1.
-Resolved (if the Assembly concur), That subdivision a of section three of article nine of the constitution be hereby amended by adding thereto a new paragraph, to be paragraph four to read as follows:
+Resolved (if the Assembly concur).
+That subdivision a of section three of article ninc of the constitution be hereby amended by adding thereto a new paragraph, to be paragraph four to read as follows:

-(4) The creation or dissolution
+(4) The creation or dissolution of a county.

 § 2.
-Resolved (if the Assembly concur).
-That the foregoing amendment be referred to the first regular legislative session convening after the next succeeding general election of members of the assem-bly, and in conformity with section one of article nineteen of the constitution, be published for three months previous to the time of such election amendments to the constitution.
-Section 1.
-Resolved (if the Senate concur), That article nineteen of the constitution as presently in force is hereby repealed and replaced by a new article nineteen of the constitution to read as follows: of the constitution, to read as fol-
+Resolved (if the Assembly concur), That the foregoing amendment be referred to the first regular legislative session convening after the next succeeding general election of members of the assembly, and, in conformity with section one of article nineteen of the constitution, be published for three months previous to the time of such election.

-PROPOSED AMENDMENT
+PROPOSED AMENDMENT NUMBER FIVE

-NUMBER FIVE CONCURRENT RESOLUTION OF THE SENATE AND ASSEMBLY Proposing a new article nineteen of the constitution, in relation to
+CONCURRENT RESOLUTION OF THE SENATE AND ASSEMBLY Proposing a new article nineteen of the constitution, in relation to amendments to the constitution